wuningxi/tBERT/README.md

 ## Usage

-- You can try out if everything works by traing a model on a small portion of the data (you can play around with different model options by changing the opt dictionary):
+- You can try out if everything works by training a model on a small portion of the data (you can play around with different model options by changing the opt dictionary).
+Please make sure you are in the top tBERT directory when executing the following commands (`ls` should show `data  data.tar.gz  README.md  requirements.txt  src` as output):
 ```
 python src/models/base_model_bert.py
 ```